JK Insurance Brokers

 Who is it suitable for?

-Business owners who want to plan for the future
+Business owners who want to plan for the future and protect what they have built

-Companies with multiple shareholders or partners
+Companies with multiple shareholders or partners who have not yet put a succession plan in place

 Family businesses planning for generational transfer

-Any business without a formal succession plan
+Any business without a formal, funded succession plan

 Key Benefits

-Provides a clear framework for ownership transfer
+Provides a clear, funded framework for ownership transfer — no disputes, no forced sales

-Can be structured to be tax-efficient
+Can be structured to be tax-efficient — including Business Property Relief for inheritance tax

 Tax Considerations